 should read and analyze each logical address, and translate it into

-the corresponding physical addresses based on the given page table as
+the corresponding physical address based on the given page table, as

 shown in the above picture.

-Note: to simplify the work in Part 1, you can put the fixed
+Note: to simplify the work in Part 1, you can place the fixed

-mapping from page to frame as shown in the figure into an array
+page-to-frame mapping (as shown in the figure) into an array,

 before performing any address translation.

-you can read in the correct sequence of memory accesses, you can first
+you can read the correct sequence of memory accesses, you can first

-print out the address that you have analyzed.
+print the address that you have analyzed.
 You can test your

 program with the given